zaidfayaz/React/react_practice/1-Introduction.md

  Cause side effect - ex intract with the DOM or perform any ajax call to load data

         Updating Lifecycle methods
-1) static getDerivedStateFromProps(props,state) : its rarely used in updating methods Method is called everytime a component is re-rendered
+1) static getDerivedStateFromProps(props,state) : its rarely used in updating methods.
+Method is called everytime a component is re-rendered

 2) shoulComponentUpdate(props, state) : Dictates if the component should re render or not. it is used for performance optimization. it is also rarely used: